18F/joining-18f/pages/student-loan-benefits.md

 ## The federal Student Loan Repayment Program

 The Student Loan Repayment Program is an option for federal agencies to repay a certain amount of an employee's loans while they are employed.
-Unfortunately, this requires a 3 year commitment from the employer.
-Since we are on 2 + 2 year terms, at this time **most 18F employees do not qualify for this program.**
+This is not a benefit 18F can offer at this time.